araskavakli/lovelocal/README.md

+#### NOTE

+For easier geoquerying and faster DB connection the app has been migrated to Google Firebase.
+The deployed project can be seen here: https://www.4local.store/

 # Love Local

 An online marketplace for local shops aiming to support businesses affected by the pandemic.
 The app lists the shops near the user coordinates and mark them on the map.
 The user can also view the customized pages of the shops and access information such as contact details, payment options and evaluations (current project).
 This repository only includes the backend of the Love Local project.